SplattyDev/bitezapp/README.md

 # bitezapp
 A food delivery application for schools, written in SwiftUI.
+Has to be updated with actual stuff